As of 11/15/2024

 Average:1.15

 The difference column is the intraday high minus the low.
-The average of the differences for the month is $ 1.15.
+The average of the differences for the month is $1.15.
 Multiply this by 2 to get the volatility, or $2.30.
 Based on the volatility of the stock, you should place your stop no closer than 56.45.
-That's $2.30 subtracted from the current low (58.75 on July 29).
-If price makes a new high, then recalculate the volatility based on the latest month, multiply it by 2 and subtract it from the current low.
+That's $2.30 subtracted from the current low (which is the most recent low, 58.75 on July 29).
+If price makes a new high, then recalculate the volatility based on the latest month, multiply it by 2 and subtract it from today's low (or the most recent low price).
 This method helps you from being stopped out by normal price volatility.

 Recent testing has shown that a multiplier of 2 is best (it used to be 1.5).
 Also, the look back should be 22 price bars.
 That is about a month's worth of price data that you average.